 - Watch for car & truck traffic.
 You are traveling through a rural area and there are many places where the trail crosses a gravel road.
 Make sure to slow down and look for traffic before crossing.

 - In Clarksville, you travel on city streets and along a county blacktop for a little more than a mile before being able to hop back on the path.
-This is a great opportunity to take a break and grab a bite to eat!
+This is a great opportunity to take a break and grab a bite to eat or play at the splashpad!
 The county blacktop (C33) does have a paved shoulder specifically for bicycles until the trail starts south again.